ROCm/hipTensor/docs/programmers-guide.rst

 ^^^^^^^^^^^

 Tensor modes are a way for the user to easily specify the ordering or labeling of the input strides that define the dimensional data relationship.
-This is used to describe how the data is laid out in memory and how they related to each other spatially.
+This is used to describe how the data is laid out in memory and how they are related to each other spatially.

 --------------------------------
 Library source code organization